skx/bookmarks.public/README.md

 I didn't like any of the online bookmark-syncing plugins/addins/tools I tested.

-The idea of hosting an online bookmark server is appealing, but using the power of Git it seems that having a local bookmark file should be pretty robust:
+The idea of hosting an online bookmark server is appealing, but using the power of `git` it seems that having a local bookmark file should be pretty robust:

  * New items are added, generally one per line.
  * Existing items can be edited to add new tags.